kwasett/skifree/README.md

 Known Bugs
 * The Rhino its almost inevitable to get pass him as it follows using the skier location

+Things Left
+* Refresh done by reloading the page //fix
 * Test not totally exhaustive

 ----------------